alliance-genome/agr_intermine_builder/README.md

 Changing those variables and running the `local_build_docker_intermine_builder.sh` script will pull down custom branches for those two repositories into your `intermine_builder` image using whatever branch names you've updated in place of `master`.
 Be sure to change these variables back to `master` if you'd like to go back to the `master` branches at some point.

 Alternatively, you can manually trigger the `IntermineBuilderENV` pipeline on GoCD.
 This pipeline will re-build the `intermine_builder:stage` image on GoCD.
-Once the pipeline finishes, you can re-pull down a new version of the image using:
+Once the pipeline finishes, you can pull down a new version of the image using:

     docker pull 100225593120.dkr.ecr.us-east-1.amazonaws.com/agr_intermine_builder_env:stage